If you cast your mind back a decade or so, you would likely struggle to remember much in the way of active veganism and plant-based culture.

 Overall, more research is needed to understand whether a meat-free future would be possible and indeed plausible.
 Until then, the evidence seems to suggest that cutting down on meat products and shopping responsibly for them is a good way to go, especially if you don’t want to cut out meat or animal products altogether.

-At Esquires Coffee, our menus feature a variety of dishes ranging from vegan to responsibly sourced meat products.
+At Esquires Coffee, our coffee shops in the UK offer a variety of dishes ranging from vegan to responsibly sourced meat products.
 To help promote our future, our ethos focuses on ethical and sustainable business practices.
 For details on coffee shop franchise opportunities, visit our website.
 For more plant-based news, check out our high protein vegan foods.